zeko-labs/zeko/src/app/zeko/circuits/design/bridge-spec.md

 such that a payment to the sequencer is included.
 The sequencer is then incentivized to align their commits such that this withdrawal transaction succeeds, otherwise they wouldn't get their fee.

+## Proving considerations

+Sequencer should save proofs of action state extensions proved and also make them queriable such that users don't have to prove more than they need to.
+Users can take these and merge them to prove the extension from their deposit/withdrawal until the synchronized point.

+check_accepted should not be used as much as possible because the proof is specific to the deposit in question rather than being generic.